Getting Your LSAT Score

 Your Score Report and Test Disclosure

-The score report that is mailed or e-mailed to you will show your current test results, along with the results of all tests—up to 12—for which you registered since June 1, 2008, including absences and cancellations.
+The score report that is mailed or emailed to you will show your current test results, along with the results of all tests—up to 12—for which you registered since June 1, 2009, including absences and cancellations.
 An average score is also calculated and reported when you have more than one reportable score.
-Scores earned prior to June 2008 are not considered current for law school reporting and are not available for printing from an online account.
+Scores earned prior to June 2009 are not considered current for law school reporting and are not available for printing from an online account.
 However, you may contact LSAC to request older score reports.

 NOTE: Score-reporting policies are subject to change at any time.

 Score bands are reported for all LSAT scores earned on the 120–180 score scale.
 They reflect the precision of the LSAT and are expressed as a range of scores that have a certain probability of containing your actual proficiency level.
 Score bands for the LSAT are designed to include your actual proficiency level approximately 68 percent of the time.
 These bands are reported to emphasize that LSAT scores are estimates of your actual proficiency level.
 A score band is reported for each individual score, as well as for the average score if you have more than one reportable score.

 A percentile rank is also reported for each LSAT score, reflecting the percentage of candidates scoring below your reported test score.
 The percentile for a score is based on the distribution of scores for the three-year period prior to the year in which the score is reported.
 Examine your report for further details.